 HSBC, Bermuda, Royal Gazette photo

 Harbourview Centre, Front and Reid Streets, Hamilton.
 Phone 295-4000.
 Fax 295-7093.
-About 47% of the local banking market.
-The largest by a considerable margin and most profitable Bermuda bank, especially since February 2004 under HSBC ownership when acquired for US$1.3 billion.
 Since 1889.
 Formerly the Bank of Bermuda Limited.
+The largest by a considerable margin and most profitable Bermuda bank, especially since February 2004 under HSBC ownership when acquired for US$1.3 billion.
+At HSBC acquisition the bank employed 1,050 people but reduced this to about 730 in 2012.
+About 47% of the local banking market.
+Charges a monthly checking account fee.

 Bermuda Commercial Bank Ltd (BCB)